eclipse-bluechi/bluechi/tests/README.md

     -y
 ```

+**_NOTE:_** Integration tests code should be compatible with Python 3.9, please don't use features from newer versions.

 ### Installing packages using pip

 All required python packages are listed in the [requirements.txt](./requirements.txt) and can be installed using `pip`: